apointing/obspy_waveforms_adhoc_network/README.md

 # plot_waveforms_from_adhoc_networks
-Use obspy to plot waveforms from stations downloaded from adhoc networks (including raspberry shakes)
+Use obspy to plot waveforms from stations downloaded from adhoc networks, or download

-Use obspy to plot waveforms for stations downloaded from swarm or other adhoc networks and overlay with calculated travel times.
+waveforms from Raspberry Shakes in Swarm.
+Waveforms are plotted and overlain with

+calculated travel times.

 You need the obspy python package in order to execute this python script, you can download it from obspy.org